zapier/visual-builder/docs/_docs/integration-checks-reference.md

 <a name="D010"></a><a name="D00010"></a>

-## D010 - Missing "ID" Field in Sample Data
+## D010 - Missing "ID" Field in Static Sample Data

 For polling triggers, the deduper uses the `id` field to decide if it's seen an object before.
 It can be any sort of string, but it's important that it's unique.
 If your object is returned with a differently named `id` field (such as `contact_id`), write code to rename it.
 Hooks are not deduped, so they're not required to have an `id`.

+This check is similiar to `T002`.
+But unlike `T002`, this one validates the static samples in your integration definition instead of the live polling results in the task history.

 ✘ an example of an **incorrect** implementation: